Find your toilet leak

 To lower your water level:

-- Turn the float rod (J) adjusting screw (H) clockwise to lower the water level one or two centimeters below the overflow tube (you may also gently bend metal float arms)
+- Turn the float rod (J) adjusting screw (H) clockwise to lower the water level one or two centimeters below the overflow tube (you may also gently bend metal float arms if you have a float ball or adjust the float cup along the metal adjusting rod).

 - Replace the screw if it is corroded or stripped